PolymerSearch/api-instructions/README.md

 After
 ![Polymer App](https://github.com/PolymerSearch/api-instructions/blob/master/assets/polymer_app.png?raw=true)

+## What is PolymerSearch

+[Polymer Search](https://polymersearch.com) is the world's fastest path to a data-driven team, regardless of background.
+It lets you upload or sync a CSV/spreadsheet and creates an interactive web app that you can share easily with others.

 ## Authentication

 PolymerSearch API uses API keys to allow access to our endpoints.
 You can register a new API key as a user, inside workspace settings, on the API Keys section.